iotubeproject/ioTube/.github/ISSUE_TEMPLATE/iotube-new-token-submission.md

 and access other unique IoTeX features like real-world IoT data oracles, etc..

 ## Guidelines for tokens
+We will only take into consideration projects that

+- does not represent any type of cryptocurrency "scam" e.g. project counterfeit and others.
-We will only take into consideration projects that show clear signs of activity: either traffic on the network, activity on GitHub, or community buzz.
+- shows clear signs of activity: either traffic on the network, activity on GitHub, or community buzz.

+In addition:
+- Only tokens from Ethereum, Binance Smart Chain or Polygon can be bridged to IoTeX at the moment.
+- Bridging IoTeX tokens to other blockchains will be available in the future.
-- The icon should be small, square, but high resolution, ideally a vector/svg.
+- The token icon should be small, square, but high resolution, ideally a vector/svg.
 - Make sure your website includes a detailed explanation of project and the token contract address.
 - No Profanity in token name, token description, etc.